Aravind-Jalda/interview-prep/Git/git-q&a.md

 ---

 ## 1. What is Git?
-Git is a distributed version control system used to track changes in code.
+Git is a distributed version control system used to track changes in code...
 It allows multiple developers to work on the same project without overwriting each other's work.
 Each developer has a local copy of the repository, which improves speed and reliability.